jaydenaung/CloudGuard-Serverless-CICD-CodePipeline/README.md

 The roles will be created as part of creating a codepipeline.
 Please take note that the role used by codebulid requires permission to access to a number of AWS resources such as S3.

-## What exactly we will be doing
+# What exactly we will be doing

-We'll need to do the followings;
+In this tutorial, we'll be doing the followings;

 1. Create AWS CodeCommit repo \
 (Yes if you'd like to follow along my ALL-AWS tutorial, you'll need to create a CodeCommit repo which will be used in CICD pipeline.
 In this Github repo, I've uploaded Nodejs application source code zip file, buildspec.yml, and other scripts)